Content Area Requirements

 • Fr 344 Literature and Cultures of the Francophone World

-• STAMP
+• German

 Tests required for licensure: NES (German) or Praxis (German: World Language)

-Test due date: At time of application OR June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Bernd Ferner | fernerb@pdx.edu